 I typically make this recipe as written, but sometimes I switch things up a bit depending on the ingredients I have on hand.

 - Protein: Instead of shrimp try a different type of seafood.
-I’ve used tilapia and salmon for a fun twist.
+I’ve used cod or salmon for a fun twist.

 - Salsa: No pineapple on hand?
 You can use another fruit such as peaches, mango, papaya or even kiwi.
 Another great option is to add a diced avocado to the salsa.

-- Toppings: Add some different toppings such as jalapeño slices, grated cotija cheese or pickled red onion.
+- Toppings: Add some different toppings such as sliced avocado or guacamole, jalapeño slices, grated cotija cheese or pickled red onion.